Choose an ancient Greek dialect to study

 The ancient Greek writers in Attic Greek tended to quote Homer and ancient poets.
 If you’re interested in learning Homeric Greek, here is a link to a free textbook: Clyde Pharr’s Homeric Greek – A Book for Beginners.

-There simply isn’t an easy answer to the question which ancient Greek dialect to study.
+There simply isn’t an easy answer to the question of which ancient Greek dialect to study.
 It depends upon your goals in learning ancient Greek.

-Do you wish to simply read the New Testament in the original, work towards various exams, or to read all writings including Homer’s epics?
+Do you wish to simply read the New Testament in the original, work towards various exams, or read all writings including Homer’s epics?